BoostIO/issuehunt-materials/README.md

 # ✨ IssueHunt Materials - v1

-[IssueHunt](https://issuehunt.io/) is the bounty platform for open-source projects.
+[IssueHunt](https://issuehunt.io/) is an issue-based bounty platform for open-source projects.

 Feel free to use images on your Readme and blog :D